Comparisons11 min read

 • Free: Basic templates, Piktochart watermark on exports

-Here's the deal: Piktochart actually wins on value at the individual level.
-The Pro tier is cheaper than Visme's equivalent while still covering the core use cases most individuals need.
-If you're not doing complex data viz or animations, that price difference is hard to ignore.
+Here's the thing: Piktochart actually wins on value for individuals.
+The Pro tier is cheaper than Visme's equivalent while handling the core use cases most people need.
+If you're not doing complex data viz or animations, that price gap is hard to ignore.

 Best For

-Piktochart suits individual marketers, educators, journalists, non-profits, and small teams who need clean infographics and reports without a steep learning curve.
-It's particularly strong for anyone producing report-style content on a regular cadence.
+Piktochart suits individual marketers, educators, journalists, nonprofits, and small teams who want clean infographics and reports without a steep learning curve.
+It's particularly strong for anyone producing report-style content regularly.

 Feature-by-Feature Breakdown: Visme vs Piktochart 2026